SWIFTSIM/HBTplus/README.md

 `<PATH_TO_CONFIG>` is the path to a configuration text file containing information about the run.
 See [configs](configs) for example configuration files to get started. `<START_OUTPUT_NUMBER>` and `<END_OUTPUT_NUMBER>` are optional arguments that are passed when a subset of the simulation outputs are analysed.
-For example, when restarting an `HBT` analysis, or when not all the simulation data is available when starting to run.
+For example, when restarting an `HBT` analysis, or when not all the simulation data is available when running HBT.
+If no values are specified, they default to MinSnapshotIndex and MaxSnapshotIndex, as defined in the configuration file.